Abhiek187/ez-recipes-server/README.md

 MONGO_URI=YOUR_MONGODB_URI
 ```

+4. Create a [Firebase Project](https://console.firebase.google.com) with the following:
+   - A private key under Service Accounts
+   - A web app with a configuration object

-4. Create a [Firebase Project](https://console.firebase.google.com) and generate a private key under Service Accounts.
-Save it outside this repo and add the path to it in `.env`:
+Save both of these outside this repo and reference the paths to them in `.env`:

 ```
 GOOGLE_APPLICATION_CREDENTIALS=PATH_TO_PRIVATE_KEY
+FIREBASE_CONFIG=PATH_TO_WEB_APP_CONFIG
 ```

 5. Run `npm install` to install all the dependencies.